 First things first!
 Review the National History Day rule book with your teacher and family.
 This will be your guide to a successful project.
 You can find the rule book HERE.
 The Spanish version of the rule book can be found HERE.

 Before you select a topic, you want to find inspiration in the national theme.
-The 2025 theme is Rights & Responsibilities in History.
+The 2026 theme is Revolution, Reaction, Reform in History.
 You can find the annual theme book HERE and the theme video HERE.

 Begin by thinking about a time in history or individuals or events that are interesting to you.
 Start a list of ideas.